mcastillo3/JourneyHub_AndroidApp/README.md

 Created a ExcursionViewModelFactory viewmodel to pass the associated vacation int to ExcursionViewModel to get excursions.
 Added login screen to activity_main.
 Refactored MainActivity class and added login validation, using sample login username: "user" and password: "1234".
+Optimized code for adding new excursions and vacations.